Amanda Gorman's poetry and Bach's music offer joint message of hope

 Music and poetry are like two sides of the same coin.
 "Poetry, there's this in between the words, and with music, it's the same — in between the notes, actually, the real message happens," said Vogler, who plays a 1707 cello made by famed Cremona luthier Antonio Stradivari during Bach's time.
 "The whole Bach suites are about humanity, about feelings, about lows and highs."

-The radio version of this story was edited by Olivia Hampton and produced by Taylor Haney.
+The radio version of this story was edited by Olivia Hampton and produced by Taylor Haney, with engineering from Zac Coleman and Neil Tevault.
 The digital version was edited by Majd al-Waheidi.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.